-Less: Net realized investment gains
+Less: Net investment gains (losses)

 Reconciliation of Net Income per Diluted Share to Core Income per Diluted Share

 Core income (loss) per diluted share provides management and investors with a valuable measure of the Company's operating performance for the same reasons applicable to its underlying measure, core income (loss).
-Core income per diluted share is core income on a per diluted share basis.
+Core income (loss) per diluted share is core income (loss) on a per diluted share basis.